Indiana Pacers: Conseco, Bankers Life, and Gainbridge Fieldhouse (1999–present)

 The Indiana Pacers play their home games at Gainbridge Fieldhouse, which opened in 1999.
-Gainbridge Fieldhouse is located in downtown Indianapolis.
-It is owned and operated by the Capital Improvement Board, City of Indianapolis, Indiana and its groundbreaking was on July 22, 1997, by Ellerbe Becket Architects & Engineers.
+Gainbridge Fieldhouse is located in downtown Indianapolis and is owned and operated by the Capital Improvement Board, City of Indianapolis and its groundbreaking was on July 22, 1997, by Ellerbe Becket Architects & Engineers.
 Originally known as Conseco Fieldhouse, the arena officially opened on November 6, 1999.
-The Fieldhouse is considered one of the best arenas in the NBA, being rated the No. 1 venue in the NBA according to the Sports Business Journal/Sports Business Daily Reader Survey.
+The Fieldhouse is considered one of the best arenas in the NBA, being rated the best venue in the NBA according to the Sports Business Journal/Sports Business Daily Reader Survey.
 The arena was renamed to Bankers Life Fieldhouse on December 22, 2011, after a subsidiary company of Conseco.
 The arena adopted its current name on September 27, 2021, being sponsored by Indianapolis-based financial platform Gainbridge.
 It presently seats 18,165 for basketball games, down from the original 18,345 due to removal of bleacher seats at the south end in favor of adding a premium club area known as Legends.
-Gainbridge Fieldhouse is also the home of the WNBA's Indiana Fever, who are also owned by Herb Simon via Pacers Sports & Entertainment (PS&E).
+Gainbridge Fieldhouse is also the home of the Indiana Fever of the Women's National Basketball Association (WNBA), who are also owned by Herb Simon via Pacers Sports & Entertainment (PS&E).

-Frequently, it hosts the Big Ten men's basketball tournament in 2002, 2004, 2006, 2008–2012, 2014, 2016, and 2022.
-Recently, Gainbridge has been the home to the NCAA Division I men's basketball tournament in the years 2017, 2021, 2022, and 2024.
+It hosted the Big Ten men's basketball tournament in 2002, 2004, 2006, 2008–2012, 2014, 2016, 2022, and 2025.
+Gainbridge has been the home to the NCAA Division I Men's Basketball Tournament in 2017, 2021, 2022, and 2024.
 Previously, the men's tournament was held at Market Square Arena in 1978 and 1982.
-Furthermore, the stadium hosted the NCAA Women's Division I Basketball Tournament in 2011, 2016, and 2028.
-Presently, it hosts concerts and other philanthropic events as well.
+Furthermore, the stadium hosted the NCAA Division I Women's Basketball Tournament in 2011, 2016, and 2028.
+The Fieldhouse also hosted the 2024 NBA All-Star Weekend.
+It hosts concerts and philanthropic events as well.

 Logos and uniforms

 The Indiana Pacers colors are (navy) blue, yellow (gold), cool gray and white.
-The original team colors of blue and yellow, using a more medium shade of blue, came from the Flag of Indiana.
-The Pacers wear the usual white home uniform with blue and yellow trim.
-Their road uniform is blue with yellow trim.
-They also have a third uniform which is yellow with blue trim, which is worn occasionally at home or on the road.
-During the 1983 season, they wore the gold home uniform with blue and white trim at home.
-From 1997 to 2005 the Pacers sported pinstripe uniforms.
-One of their most iconic uniforms, worn from 1990 to 1997, and the uniform that launched Reggie Miller into superstardom, was designed by American track and field athlete Florence Griffith-Joyner, and featured a modern typeset that resembled Helvetica.
-The jerseys were often referred to as the "Flo-Jos" by Pacers fans.

-On September 29, 2005, the Indiana Pacers unveiled then-new uniforms.
+The original team colors of blue and yellow, using a more medium shade of blue, came from the flag of Indiana.

+ABA years

+The Pacers wear blue and white uniforms with yellow trim.
+Their initial uniforms featured either the state or team name in block letters, with some changes in striping.
+The shorts initially featured contrasting side stripes with the team name written inside, before simplifying altogether.
+The "P" logo would debut on the white uniform in the 1970–71 season.

+Ahead of the 1971–72 season, the Pacers debuted their "double stripes" uniform, featuring said stripes running through the right side.
+The "P" logo then occupied the left leg.
+This uniform would be worn during two of their three ABA championship seasons.
+In 1974, the stripes were modified, and both the team and state name was changed to a script lettering design.